andreyserdjuk/redmine-lazy-track/README.md

 ### About
 Track long-living Redmine Issues for lazy developers.
+If you have to track same Issue every day, this solution will save your time.

 ### Install
 ##### Get your API KEY: